Have you felt the full power of the Internet Tsunami

 This global shift, supported by governments and industry to reach and penetrate all and every strata of society and on an almost global reach is a new global phenomenon creating a universal shift.

-The result of the internet revolution is that the world has made a huge step forward almost overnight and that has changed more than just the way we buy some products, it has in fact changed the way we think, and act.
+The result of the internet revolution is that the world has made a huge step forward almost overnight.
+That has changed more than just the way we buy some products, it has in fact changed the way we think, and act.
 This universal overnight movement has also solved the adoption dilemma for new technology.
-For companies to achieve a launch of a new product or service they had to achieve certain volume and this can now be achieved without geographic boundaries and often bypassing traditional routes to market, achieving profit without having to invest huge amounts of capital in awareness marketing.
+For companies to achieve a launch of a new product or service they had to achieve a critical volume and this can now be achieved without geographic boundaries.
+The internet creates multiple new routes to market, bypassing traditional routes to market, achieving profit without having to invest huge amounts of capital in awareness marketing.

 This paradigm shift has moved the way we think to such an extent that everything has changed.
-When in 1906 Admiral Sir John Fisher invented the Dreadnought in 1906, the Royal navy had 1,000 ships of the line, the Dreadnought made them all redundant overnight.
-Suddenly and globally, to be a superpower it was not the number of ships you had but how many Dreadnoughts you had and a new arms race had begun as every other battleship become redundant.
+When in 1906 Admiral Sir John Fisher invented the Dreadnought battleship in 1906, he changed naval world overnight.
+At the time the Royal navy had 1,000 ships of the line, the introduction of the Dreadnought made them all redundant overnight.
+Suddenly, to be a superpower it was not the number of ships you had but how many Dreadnoughts you had and a new arms race had begun as every other battleship become redundant.

 In the same way, the introduction of always available high speed broadband has made so much of business thinking redundant, not just in the collapse of use of directories such as yellow pages, dictionaries or our communication.
 Today people have empowered intelligence, the ability to become informed by scanning a QR code, or connecting to a highly rated source they can become more than informed, they can become actively empowered.